 Do you need a visa?

-EU nationals don't need a visa or work permit for Belgium.
-If you're planning a temporary stay of less than three months you should register with the local authority.
-You'll need your passport to do this and will be granted a 'notification of presence.'
+EU nationals have the right to work in Belgium and don't need a visa or work permit.
+If you're planning a temporary stay of less than three months, you should register with the local authority on your arrival.
+You'll need your passport to do this and will be granted a 'notification of presence'.

 Citizens of non-EU countries may be required to have a visa or work permit.
 Contact the Belgian embassy in the country where you're currently living to find out how to obtain one of these.
 If you’re living in the UK go to the Belgian Embassy.